parberge/christmas-random-gift-selector/README.md

-# Christmas random present selector
+# Christmas random gift selector

-Who should give whom christmas present this year?
+Who should give whom christmas gift this year?
 Use this script to find out.

 Using the example json provided the output will be (random each time ofc):